Fernandosiahaaan/ProjectPython/Image-and-Color-Detection-Cookies/README.md

 ## Description

-This Repo describe about to embed a script python to `Raspberry` get a analyst of maturity cookies based on color or image.
+This Repo describe about to embedd a script python to `Raspberry` get a analyst of maturity cookies based on color or image.
 The color detection using HSV standart and the image detection using the YoloV3 detection.

 ## Features

 List of features :
 - YoloV3 Image detection
 - HSV Color detection
-- Seraial Data Sensor From Arduino
+- Serial Data Sensor From Arduino

 ## Presetup